Market Makers

 The presence of market makers plays a big role in ensuring that trading can go ahead seamlessly, meaning if you wish to buy or sell an asset, they will be there to fill your order.
 If you are trading with a market maker broker, then the brokerage itself will be the counterparty to your trades.

-Major FCA-authorised market maker brokers include CMC Markets and XM.
+Major FCA-authorised market maker brokers include CMC Markets.
 Other large market makers that are regulated in the UK include examples like Barclays Bank, BNP Paribas, Citibank, DRW Investments, Lloyds Bank, Natwest Markets, and Standard Chartered.

 Making Money – How Does It Work?